connexta/MERLIN_Microservice_POC/README.md

 # Build

-To build the project:
+To build both services from the parent directory:
 ```shell
 mvn clean install
 ```

-This will create a `Docker` container image and upload it to the local `Docker` repository.
+This will create 2 `Docker` container images on the local machine.
+The container names are:

+* registry.localdev.me/sos-transformer-initializer
+* registry.localdev.me/sos-transformer-service

 # Deployment
 ## Local Development